gabrielelana/vim-markdown/README.md

     Plug 'gabrielelana/vim-markdown'

-And then from vim execute:
+And then execute the following command in your shell:

-    :PlugInstall
+    $ vim +PlugInstall

 If you use [NeoBundle](https://github.com/Shougo/neobundle.vim), add the following line to your `~/.vimrc`: